mrexodia/TitanHide/README.md

 bcdedit /set testsigning on
 ```

 To disable PatchGuard, find a tool like KPP Destroyer to disable it (Google is your friend).
-To check if TitanHide is working correctly, use DebugPrint or check `C:\TitanHide.log`
+To check if TitanHide is working correctly, use DebugPrint or check `C:\TitanHide.log`.
+You can also try [UPGDSED](https://github.com/hfiref0x/UPGDSED).

 # Remarks

 - When using x64dbg, you can use the TitanHide plugin (available on the download page).
 - When using EsetNod32 AV, disable "Realtime File Protection", to prevent a BSOD when starting TitanHide.
 You can re-enable it right afterwards
+- **NEVER RUN THIS DRIVER ON A PRODUCTION SYSTEM, ALWAYS USE A VM!**